Skip to content

 • Aeration type (core vs. liquid aeration)

-• Full lawn maintenance cost, if aeration is included in your service package
+• Full lawn maintenance cost, if you include aeration in your service package

 • Core aeration: $75–$250 per 10,000 square feet.
 You can charge less for your service if you own an aerator machine, which costs $200–$300 (or $80–$120 a day to rent).
 These machines have cylindrical prongs that pull pieces of grass, thatch, and soil from the ground.